Matterport

-The Digital Twin Model

-The final output is an interactive 3D model, referred to as a "digital twin," accessible via a web browser.
-The model allows users to navigate the space in several modes, including a first-person "walkthrough," a top-down "floor plan" view, and a signature "dollhouse" view which shows a rotatable 3D cutaway of the entire property.

 History

 2011–2013: Founding as a startup

-Matterport was founded as a private startup in 2011 by Matthew Bell, David Gausebeck (known for Gausebeck–Levchin test used in CAPTCHA technology) and Michael Beebe.
+Matterport was founded as a private startup in 2011 by Matthew Bell, David Gausebeck (known for the Gausebeck–Levchin test used in CAPTCHA technology) and Michael Beebe.
 The company was established after Bell and Gausebeck developed a prototype camera for capturing 3D images inside a room using the PrimeSense camera-on-a-chip, and later recruited Beebe for his expertise in 3D modeling and medical device design.
-In early 2012, the company joined the startup accelerator Y Combinator to incubate their project.
+In early 2012, the company joined the startup accelerator Y Combinator to incubate its project.

-In April 2012, Matterport claimed that its prototype camera could scan 3D objects "20 times faster" and "18 times cheaper" than their competitors, and initiated collaborations with real estate and video game developers.
-In that year, the company secured US$1.6 million in seed funding.
-Subsequently, by March 2013, Matterport raised another US$4 million from 39 investors to initiate a Series A round of financing.
+In April 2012, Matterport claimed that its prototype camera could scan 3D objects "20 times faster" than its competitors, and began collaborations with real estate and video game developers.
+By early 2013, the company had raised a total of US$5.6 million, including US$1.6 million in seed funding and a further US$4 million from 39 investors, in what was reported as a Series A round.

 In July 2013, Matterport announced plans to release its first camera to the public.
 In November 2013, Bill Brown became the CEO of the company.

 2014–2018: Early growth

-Matterport launched their first camera named 'Pro 3D' on March 13, 2014.
+Matterport launched its first camera, the Pro 3D, in March 2014.
 In June 2014, Matterport competed against 14 other early-stage real estate startups in Realogy's FWD Innovation Summit, a real estate technology competition, and emerged as the winner.
 Subsequently, the company raised US$16 million in a Series B funding round, in part to bring its 3D mapping technology to mobile devices.

-In June 2015, Matterport raised US$30 million in a Series C funding round with the goal of diversifying from its camera products and enhancing its software for stitching images together in virtual reality.
-The company began scaling operations and shifted its focus to the consumer by accelerating the development of content-capturing capabilities on mobile devices and expanding its developer platform across its web and mobile apps.
+In June 2015, Matterport raised US$30 million in a Series C funding round with the goal of diversifying beyond its camera products and enhancing its software for stitching images together in virtual reality.
+The company planned to use the funds to develop capture on mobile devices and expand its developer platform across its web and mobile apps.

 On December 3, 2018, Matterport appointed R.J.
-Pittman, who was previously the Chief Product Officer at eBay, as its CEO.
+Pittman, previously the chief product officer at eBay, as its CEO.
 Bill Brown, the former CEO, remained on the company board as an advisor.